sourcegraph/sourcegraph-public-snapshot/doc/admin/external_database.md

 Simply add the standard PostgreSQL environment variables to your `docker run` command and Sourcegraph will use that PostgreSQL server instead of its built-in one.
 For example:

+### Version requirements

+Please refer to our [Postgres](https://docs.sourcegraph.com/admin/postgres) documentation to learn about version requirements.

 <!--
   DO NOT CHANGE THIS TO A CODEBLOCK.
   We want line breaks for readability, but backslashes to escape them do not work cross-platform.